Emerson Consequential Scholars Program

 The ECS Postdoctoral program offers a series of professional development workshops to equip postdoctoral students with a holistic understanding of entrepreneurship, from building diverse and inclusive teams to raising capital.
 Special emphasis will be placed on applications of the entrepreneurial mindset to building and leading new organizations, whether in academia or industry.
 This program will begin in the Winter quarter and extend through the Spring.
 The cohort will meet every other week in the evening at the Emerson Collective office in downtown Palo Alto, beginning in February and ending in June.

 Eligibility: This program is open to current Stanford Postdoctoral students only.
-Applications will open in the Spring.
+Applications will open November 4, 2024 and close January 15, 2025.

 Teaching Team